 After 24 hours of labor at home, Jamie was one centimeter dilated.
 She went to the hospital and was given antibiotics and pitocin for the next five hours, then spinal anesthesia.
 “By the time we had medical intervention, it was welcome.” said Jamie.
 Finally, 44 hours after her membranes ruptured, and a half an hour of pushing, Jamie pulled out her baby boy.

 Fast forward nine months and Jamie has started belly dancing.
-While she had prior experience with ballet, modern and ballroom dance, she had fallen in love with an improv style of belly dance called Tribal, and has even earned herself a spot in local troupe Gypsy Heart Tribal.
+While she had prior experience with ballet, modern and ballroom dance, she had fallen in love with an improv style of belly dance, and has even earned herself a spot in a local troupe.
 When Carol Vance, the troupe’s director called to invite Jamie to dance with them, Jamie let Carol know that she and her husband has just started trying to get pregnant again.